 Your greenhouse will also need taking care of to make sure it’s at its best year after year.
 This includes things like an annual deep clean, sterilising pots and checking for damage.
 You can read more in our greenhouse maintenance guide.
 Also make sure that you keep on top of pest control in your greenhouse.

 Different types of greenhouse

 Thankfully there’s not just one type of greenhouse to satisfy all gardeners.
-If you have space, then it’s worth getting the biggest freestanding one you can to maximise your growing area.
+If you have space, then it’s worth getting the biggest freestanding greenhouse you can to maximise your growing area.
 But if space is limited then you can get a lean-to greenhouse attached to the side of your house, which offers the same robust frame and panels.
 For allotments and patio gardening, mini greenhouses and cold frames provide very compact space for crops, and can be portable too.

 Read more about how to choose your greenhouse.